Abandoned Property

 My superwoman supervising attorney used to sit in the glass enclosed office opposite the one I sit in, which meant all day long I would have to see her non-legal superpowers in action and it would make me miserable.
 Whenever I needed advice on a legal matter, I would walk across the tiny space that separated us to her office and ask her a question.
 She would cringe and snap at me because I was not high enough on her corporate ladder for her to hear though I sat right outside her office.
 She only wanted to speak with executives who were higher up on the corporate ladder than she was, particularly if it meant handling matters that related to their compensation.
 One year during her climb to the top of the ladder, she was responsible for giving herself four raises.

 It was during this climb to the top that I realized that my superwoman supervising attorney might be bipolar.
 One day she was mean and snappy, then suddenly she was friendly and wearing makeup and touching employees politely on their shoulders.
 The Company hired a consultant who came in and helped her become a better executive, but unfortunately the consultant did not help her hone her superpowers to become a better manager or even a better human being, though I did see a few attempts of her wearing earrings.
 When my superwoman supervising attorney finally made it to the top of her ladder, she was able to move to an office on another floor.
-If she hadn’t been officially diagnosed as bipolar by a respectful member of the medical profession, then someone had prescribed some great type herbal tea to go along with her promotions and relocations, because now she only spoke in a slow, soft whisper, as if it was not worth the effort to shout to someone so low on the ground.
+If she hadn’t been officially diagnosed as bipolar by a respectful member of the medical profession, then someone had prescribed some great type of herbal tea to go along with her promotions and relocations, because now she only spoke in a slow, soft whisper, as if it was not worth the effort to shout to someone so low on the ground.
 Her assistant is the office manager who nominated me for the award for unclaimed property refunds and who spends most of her time organizing blood drives and charity events and telling anyone who will listen stories about her siblings.
 In case the dysfunction is not apparent, the superwoman supervising attorney and the superfluous office manager for my department sit on a different floor from the lowly compensated staff and the highly compensated attorneys who are their direct reports.
 I am grateful to say that I am grateful in this case to consider myself as abandoned property.

 But I have strayed from the woman who is unsuccessful at claiming unclaimed property refunds.
 There is little thought that she will be fired from her job for not obtaining the unclaimed property refunds because the Company faces many prior legal claims from minority employees and doesn’t want to generate another one because of money it was not able to collect the first time it was sent to someone in the Company.
 Her boss is a woman who is unable to manage the financial services of the Company, in part because everyone is now more focused on security and brand rather than generating revenues, though she will do her best to make the woman who is unsuccessful at claiming unclaimed property feel miserable.
 She will even call me on the phone and make me feel miserable, even though I downloaded the responsibility for the unclaimed property funds to the lazy young twentysomething female paralegal who leaves work early with the excuse, “I don’t have any work to do so I am going to leave early!”
 The lazy young twentysomething female paralegal who leaves work early, however, will likely be applauded and promoted by the attorney who cannot remember anything because she will likely forget that she has a paralegal who is not sitting at her desk until she is reminded about it and will sign a form to give her a promotion.
 The Company will not offer me a buyout because they hope my request will be forgotten or overlooked or abandoned, the way checks that arrive in the mail are lost.
 That’s the way things work here.
 Things are lost.
 Never found.
 Or forgotten.
 Hope is nothing but abandoned property.